Portrait of a turtle in the sand

 Problems for animal shelters

-Many owners are not aware of how much knowledge, time and money it takes to keep reptiles before they buy them.
+Many owners do not realise how much knowledge, time and money it takes to keep reptiles before they buy them.
 They hand their reptiles over to animal shelters or abandon them.
 Animal shelters take in over 6,000 reptiles every year.
-Very few of them have suitable premises, terrariums or specialized staff and are therefore unable to house snakes, lizards and the like appropriately.
+Very few of them have suitable premises, terrariums or specialised staff and are therefore unable to house snakes, lizards and the like appropriately.
 As a rule, there is a lack of money.
 Many are already fully occupied with dogs, cats, rabbits and the like.
 That's why they don't have the time to acquire the specialist knowledge about these demanding exotic animals.
 Added to this is the considerable effort involved in caring for reptiles.
-As a rule, reptiles remain in animal shelters for a long time, as only a few can be successfully placed with private households.
-To relieve the burden on animal shelters, the German Animal Welfare Federation supports them financially and opened its own reptile station at the Weidefeld Animal Welfare Center in 2016.
+As a rule, reptiles remain in animal shelters for a long time, as only a few can be successfully rehomed to private households.

 Things to know about keeping